InsaneCoder789/Frostbite/README.md

 [`NekoBot API`](https://docs.nekobot.xyz) - For `Trump Tweet` Image Command.

 [`Mongo DB Atlas`](https://www.mongodb.com/cloud/atlas) - For Storing Warns Of Members.
+                                                        - For Storing Of The Welcome Message And Channel
+                                                        - For Storing Of Levelling Xp so That The Level System can Work Properly

 <a href="https://discord.gg/ppGBYSeSqb">
     <img src="https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white" />